The Supplemental Nutrition Assistance Program (SNAP) is the name for what was formerly known as the federal Food Stamp Program, as of October 1, 2008.

 The SNAP data provided for download are the figures used in the production of the SAIPE data for the given year and are not updated to reflect any subsequent corrections that may have been made by the states or by the Food and Nutrition Service since that time.

-The county SNAP benefits totals are raked to the state totals (12-month averages) which are also provided in the data files.
+The county SNAP benefits totals are raked (i.e., controlled to add up) to the state totals (12-month averages) which are also provided in the data files.
 These values may not match those in the state files (except for the most recent years) because these data are used in the actual production for the specified year.
 Also note, for the 1995 poverty estimates and onward, the state totals in the county SNAP benefits files are based on the average number of SNAP benefits recipients over twelve consecutive months.
-For example, the 2009 model uses an average over the period July 2008 through June 2009.
+For example, the 2009 SAIPE model uses an average over the period July 2008 through June 2009.

 More information on how the SAIPE program uses SNAP benefits data in the models can be found at SNAP benefits recipients.